Read This Before Choosing A Marketing Team For Your Oil and Gas Company

-When there are thousands of SEO, social media, and website management companies in the world, why pick one whose main experience is in local flower shop SEO?
+When there are thousands of SEO, social media, and website management companies in the world, why pick one whose primary experience is in local flower shop SEO?
 Or social media marketing for hotels?
-An oil and gas marketing firm is far more likely to hit the ground running and already know what to do.
+An oil and gas marketing firm are far more likely to hit the ground running and already know what to do.

 If you see that the specialist online marketing company has clients in your industry, that’s good.
 If some of these clients are known to you and you can check a reference or testimonial then you have already hit the jackpot, stop searching!

-Watch out for generic logos that are shown on the homepage.
-If you see logos of major news agencies, or online media outlets, this might indicate that the company has been mentioned there, not that these behemoths are clients.
+Watch out for generic logos that get shown on the homepage.
+If you see logos of major news agencies or online media outlets, this might indicate that the company has been mentioned there, not that these behemoths are clients.

-As we all know, prices are only one part of the equation and in the business of online marketing, judging value over price is more important than in many other parts of our business.
+As we all know, prices are only one part of the equation, and in the business of online marketing, judging value over price is more critical than in many other parts of our business.

-Did you know that you can get SEO, social media tasks, and graphic design done for $5 per job?
+Did you know that you can get SEO, social media tasks, and graphic design can get done for $5 per job?
 On Fiverr, there are some great deals to be had, but $5 SEO deals are more likely to get your website de-listed than on page one of the search results.